 Worsening of allergy symptoms for 2 days after shot (more the 2nd day)

 After my shots I almost always experience a slight worsening in allergy symptoms for 2 days after the shot.
-In my mind this should be expected right?

 My eczema always gets a little red (different parts of my body) and improves a few days after shots.

 Fatigue for 2 days after shot

 Fatigue was one of my main allergy symptoms so it’s not a surprise that I’m easily worn out after a shot.
 I think my immune system goes into overdrive when I receive the shot and makes me tired.